yaruluo/subtleAsianCoders_luoY-chanM-lauE-leeR/README.md

     - We are using Bootstrap because we are all more comfortable with it and believe it looks better than Foundation
 - **ray. lee.**
   - Write Python scripts to handle requests to modify or retrieve data from databases and APIs using HTTP/necessary OAuth
-  - Integrate code from the last project for the login features
   - Make SQLAlchemy models for the database tables
   - Creates the Higher-Lower game